Samael0/Comp322/lab2/README.md

 * Update 2
     * Working on tube program and started the first bit of the program.
 So far it allocates a pipe.

+* Update 3
+    * Finished writing both programs following the to-do list of requirements.
+Needs testing and polishing to complete